Practical/practical-sa/README.md

 latency are everything.

 # Status
 Practical is currently in preliminary the implementation effort stage.

-It does not, yet, have any working compiler.
+Current compiler manages the basics: literals, function calls, variables and a few choice operators.
+This stage is important for deciding on the correct syntax and semantics.

 # What's Planned?
 For specifics on the plans for the language, syntax and features, please check out the